Welcome to the Year 6 class page!

 Spellings.

-Spellings are set weekly and each child is given spellings suited to their ability.
+Spellings are set weekly on Spelling Shed and each child is given spellings suited to their ability.
 These are given on a Monday and children will be tested the following Monday.
-All children have a green spelling book in which to practise their spellings, and also to write their spelling scores and any words that were spelled incorrectly to help keep you updated with your child's progress.

 Check out the links below for more information and please do pop by the classroom door or call the school office if you have any questions.